The Onna-bugeisha: Japan's Overlooked Female Samurai

 Major Conflicts and Strategic Roles

-Historiography and the Modern Revival
+Historiography and Modern Revival

-Furthermore, the symbol of the samurai became a tool of nationalist and militarist propaganda in the 20th century, further masculinizing the image.
-Women warriors were relegated to folklore, romantic fiction, or forgotten entirely.
-It was easier for the state to promote a history of male-led military glory than to acknowledge the complex, often desperate, reality of total warfare that demanded the participation of everyone, including women.
+The symbol of the samurai became a tool of nationalist propaganda in the 20th century, further masculinizing the image.
+Women warriors were relegated to folklore, romantic fiction, or forgotten.
+It was easier for the state to promote male-led military glory than to acknowledge the total warfare that demanded everyone's participation.
+However, the late 20th and early 21st centuries have seen a powerful revival.
+Academic historians re-examine primary sources like the Heike Monogatari and domain battle records.
+Exhibitions at museums such as the Nagoya Castle and the National Museum of Japanese History now feature Onna-bugeisha artifacts.
+Popular culture embraces these figures in films, video games (like Samurai Warriors and Nioh series), manga, and anime, reaching global audiences.

 Conclusion: A Complete History of the Samurai